 Making EVERY experience a "12/10", as one customer just put it.

-This involves thinking through every point of your interaction with us, through having simple buying options, getting excitement and value in every box, and being there for you if something doesn't go as planned.
+This involves thinking through every point of your interaction with us, by having simple buying options, delivering excitement and value in every box, and being there for you if something doesn't go as planned.
 We've simplified and restructured the boxes so you can pick between getting a smaller monthly surprise for $79, a larger box of seasonal items for $99 or a bigger one-time 'gift' for $119.
 It's simple and aligned to bring you the right amount of things at the right time.
 As always, we include a 'treat yourself' bonus product in every box and are excited to expand these self-care offerings in every box.